andrewyazura/brobots-air-raid-alerts/README.md

 ## Deployment

-1. Create a virtual environment with `python3.10`
-2. Install dependencies from `Pipfile.lock`
+1. Pull project image from this repo's packages
-3. Create `.env` file
+2. Add `.env` file with your settings
-4. Setup the database
-5. Run `main.py`
+3. Start the container

 ## Setting up the database